 Almost all major medical organizations recommend against boxing of any sort, even with a helmet.

 Older children should always wear a helmet when riding a snowmobile, motorcycle, scooter, or all-terrain vehicle (ATV).
 If possible, children should not ride on these vehicles.

 After having a concussion or mild head injury, your child may need a helmet.
-Always talk with your health care provider about when to return to activities.
+Always talk with your provider about when to return to activities.

 Keeping Your Child Safe in the Home